Axles/Pitch40-Complete/README.md

-## Custom Pitch40 Addon for Meteor on 2b2t.org Minecraft server!
-Working 8-4-2026
+## RUTAHN'S Custom Pitch40 Addon for Meteor on 2b2t Working 8-4-2026

 A Meteor Client addon that adds **CustomPitch40** — a fully configurable version of Meteor’s Pitch40 elytra flight mode.